by Dr Seán Carroll

 Notice that we’ve passed the Animal class as an argument to the Bird class.
 This is how we tell Python that the Bird class inherits from the Animal class.

-The super() method is used to call a method from the parent Animal class, in this case, the __init__ method.
+method.
 This ensures that the initialisation code of the parent class is executed before the subclass’s own initialization code.

-We can now create a new object based on the Bird:
+We can now create a new object based on the Bird

 # Create an object of the `Bird` class